United launched its new Polaris Business Class in December 2016, replacing their BusinessFirst; and Polaris First replacing Global First cabins.

 Improved Food And Drink Menu In United Polaris Business Class

-For starter I chose the nori-wrapped salmon (yum).
+For the starter, I chose the nori-wrapped salmon (yum).
 This was followed by a salad.
 Again this was very good.

 My main choice was the seafood main course; fried prawns in a garlic soy sauce with steamed rice and vegetables.
-Other United mains include the famous Lobster Mac which I have had previously and which I highly recommend.
+Other United mains include the famous Lobster Mac, which I have had previously and highly recommend.
 This was followed by cheese and ice cream courses.
 The ice cream was excellent too.